syshotdev/beginner-nixos-config/README.md

   configuration.
   - If you don't have home-manager installed, try `nix shell nixpkgs#home-manager`.

-And that's it, really!
-You're ready to have fun with your configurations using the latest and greatest nix flake-enabled command UX.

 ## Configuration structure

 What is a module?
 It's simple.
 It's a file of code that does stuff.

 An example: steam.nix, adds steam to your system and configures it.

 You'll have to understand the file structure of this repo in order to add users, computers, and packages.